Chair of St Albans Athletics Club

 My son and daughter have both been running in the middle distance and cross country team for many years.
 Their involvement and enthusiasm has made me want to help the club out so I have recently taken on the role of Membership Manager, dealing with club membership and communications.

 I am a parent volunteer with two children at the club.
-I manage the website for the club so if you have any queries, suggestions or comments, please send me an email.
+My daughter has been competing for the club since 2016 and I try to help with fixtures when ever I can.
+I also manage the website for the club so if you have any queries, suggestions or comments, please send me an email.

 EYAL Team Co-ordinator